 Ireland ordered a further 15 in January 2006, nine with the 12.7mm Kongsberg weapon station and six with an Oto Melara 30mm weapon system, to be delivered in 2007.
 In January 2006, Switzerland ordered eight vehicles as platforms for the integrated radio surveillance electronic warfare system.
 In November 2007, Switzerland ordered an additional 26 vehicles.
 In December 2007, Spain placed an order for 21 more vehicles in the amphibious version for the Spanish Marines.

-The order was placed in May 2007.
+In December 2006, Romania selected the PIRANHA IIIC and the order was placed in May 2007.
 The vehicles have 12.7mm unmanned turrets supplied by Elbit Systems of Israel, who provided the driver’s thermal viewer and other electro-optic systems.

-In January 2007, the Swiss Army placed an order for the conversion of 160 Piranha I tank hunter vehicles to protected command vehicles.
+In January 2007, the Swiss Army placed an order for the conversion of 160 PIRANHA I tank hunter vehicles to protected command vehicles.
 Deliveries were concluded between 2008 and 2010.
 The vehicles are fitted with the Kongsberg Protector remote weapon system.
-In December 2008, Switzerland ordered 12 Piranha IIIC reconnaissance vehicles in the nuclear, biological, chemical (NBC) configuration.
+In December 2008, Switzerland ordered 12 PIRANHA IIIC reconnaissance vehicles in the nuclear, biological, chemical (NBC) configuration.

-In September 2006 (and announced in February 2007), the Brazilian Navy ordered five Piranha III vehicles in the amphibious version, for the Brazilian Marines.
+In September 2006 (and announced in February 2007), the Brazilian Navy ordered five PIRANHA III vehicles in the amphibious version, for the Brazilian Marines.
 The vehicles were delivered in 2007 and deployed to Haiti, as part of the UN mission in 2008.
 A further batch of five vehicles was ordered in December 2007 and 18 in November 2008.